Guided MRI Reconstruction via Schr\"odinger Bridge: Background

 \section{Background}

-\subsection{Score-based Generative model (SGM)}
+\subsection{Score-based Generative Model (SGM)}

-SGM is a general framework for diffusion models that describes the diffusion process as the solution of stochastic differential equations (SDEs).
-Given an initial state \( \mathbf{x}_0 \) sampled from a distribution \( p_0 \), SGM constructs a forward diffusion process \( \{ \mathbf{x}_t \}_{t=0}^1 \), which transfers \( \mathbf{x}_0 \) into a terminal distribution \( p_1 \) via the forward SDE as
+SGM\cite{ho2020denoising,song2019generative,song2020score} is a general framework for diffusion models that describes the diffusion process as the solution of stochastic differential equations (SDEs).
+Given an initial state \( \mathbf{x}_0 \) sampled from a distribution \( p_0 \), SGM constructs a forward diffusion process \( \{ \mathbf{x}_t \}_{t=0}^1 \), which gradually transfers \( \mathbf{x}_0 \) into a Gaussian distribution via the forward SDE\cite{song2020score} as:

-where \( f_t \) is the drift function of \( \mathbf{x}_t\) and \( g_t \) is a scalar function known as the diffusion coefficient. \( \mathbf{w}_t\) is the standard Wiener process.
-This process can be reversed by the following reverse-time SDE:
+where \( f_t \) is the drift function of \( \mathbf{x}_t\) and \( g_t \) is a scalar function known as the diffusion coefficient. \( \mathbf{w}_t \) is the standard Wiener process.
+A concrete example is the Denoising Diffusion Probabilistic Model (DDPM)\cite{ho2020denoising}, which can be viewed as a discrete-time approximation of the Variance Preserving SDE (VP-SDE), the continuous formulation of this process, with:

+where $\beta(t)$ is a monotonically increasing noise schedule.
+This design ensures a smooth transition from the data distribution to a Gaussian distribution.

+In contrast, the forward process can be reversed by the following reverse-time SDE\cite{song2020score} from a Gaussian distribution to a target distribution: